michmzr/michmzr.github.io/docs/DESIGN.md

 ### Contact and site footer

-A website contact region may use navy with cream text and a restrained orange accent.
-The branding assets provide `kontakt@cybershu.eu` and `cybershu.eu`; the consultation page supplies the existing booking integration.
-Use a contact or booking action appropriate to the page.
-The printed QR destination does not establish a website navigation requirement.[^base][^consultations]
+The dedicated Contact page at `/contact.html` makes email the primary action.
+Render the complete `site.author.email` as a visible, selectable `mailto:` link.
+Its value, `kontakt@cybershu.eu`, comes from the branding reference.
+The address must wrap without clipping at 320px and with 200% text enlargement.
+Use a navy email action with cream text and a cream inset keyboard-focus outline.
+Secondary profile links retain underlines and the shared light-surface focus treatment.[^base][^contact]

+LinkedIn, X and GitHub are secondary contact destinations, in that order, sourced from the existing author configuration.
+Each link combines its visible platform name with a decorative icon marked `aria-hidden="true"`; SVGs must not take keyboard focus.
+Visible names provide the accessible labels.
+The Contact page does not include Facebook.
+Keep contact access usable without JavaScript or an external form provider.[^contact]

-Preserve the site's social links, copyright and feed access where present.
-A full-size contact hero is optional; it must not replace existing footer navigation or become compulsory after every article.
+The shared header and footer link to Contact.
+Preserve the footer's social links, copyright and feed access.
+The consultation page retains its separate booking integration and destination.
+A full-size contact hero is optional; it must not replace existing footer navigation or become compulsory after every article.[^consultations]

+### Cookie preferences and external services

+The first-visit preference panel is a compact, non-blocking native dialog, limited to 400px on wide screens and inset 16px on mobile.
+It presents equal-size accept/reject controls and an expandable explanation.
+It does not trap focus on first appearance.
+Reopening through the footer uses a modal dialog with Escape dismissal and focus return.
+Google Analytics and AddToAny stay inactive until acceptance.
+Tally and involve.me forms and Disqus comments initialize immediately on page load, independently of cookie preferences.
+Tally frames use eager loading, including forms below the fold.

+Store a versioned choice in local storage with a 180-day expiry.
+When storage is unavailable, honor the current document's choice.
+Rejection keeps articles, local search, filters, RSS and downloads available.
+Revocation reloads the document if optional analytics or sharing code has started; forms and comments initialize again on the new document.
+Automatic form/comment loading alone does not cause a reload on rejection.
+This cannot erase storage belonging to another origin.
+Disqus is included on every blog post, retaining existing thread identifiers and falling back to the post URL when no key is defined.
+Direct provider links remain visible for blocked scripts, offline failures and no-JavaScript access.
+Do not style cross-origin form internals or imply that an illustrative specimen verifies a live submission.

 ### Motion